ani-pur/tasker_public/README.md

 # What is this?
 This is a simple (and horrible) locally hosted task-manager app built using the **Flask** python framework and some AI generated UI ~~because css is terrible~~ as I have not yet learned css.

+` Running main.py will host the app at localhost. `

 ## User Authentication:
 > User profiles are handled on the backend (hasher.py provides CRUD operations)
 >